Stolobny Island: Nilov Monastery

 The island is the home of Nilov Monastery, which was founded by Saint Nilus in 1594, and previously welcomed up to 40,000 pilgrims each year.
-Most of the buildings of the monastery were built in the 18th and 19th Centuries in a neoclassical style.
+Most of the buildings of the monastery were built in the 18th and 19th centuries in a neoclassical style.
 Today the monastery complex remains one of the most impressive ensembles of Neoclassical architecture in Eastern Europe.
 Some of its churches date back to the 17th century.
-A graceful embankment was completed by 1812, and a large cathedral was built in 1821-25.
+A graceful embankment was completed by 1812, and a large cathedral built in 1821-25.
 The construction of the causeway to the island was completed in 1812.
 The Nilov Monastery was one of the largest and wealthiest monasteries in the Russian Empire.
+Since the 1980s, many Russian Orthodox Christians commemorate the Feast of the Epiphany on January 19th by submerging themselves in the freezing waters, including those surrounding the monastery and the island.

 Origin of name

 Regarding the name of the island - "Stolobny" - there are two versions.
-At first, it got its name because of its shape, like a pole, and the second, is that there was an ancient pagan temple that included a sacrificial post.
+One goes that it got its name because of its shape, like a pole, and the second, is that there was an ancient pagan temple that included a sacrificial post.
 In 1515 the Rev. Nil (Neil in English) Krypetsky worked as a lumberjack.
 He lived alone, ate grass and acorns, all the time spent in prayer.
 According to legend, one day robbers went to Rev. Nil, and decided to kill him.
 However, he prayed silently, went out to them with an icon of the Blessed Virgin.
 The robbers, dreaming that the Rev. was defended by many armed men, fell at his feet, repented and begged forgiveness.

 Gradually the fame of the hermit spread through the local villages.
-People began coming to him, asking prayers and teachings.
+People began coming to him, seeking prayers and teachings.
 In 1528, tired of all the attention, he moved to a new location - the island of Stolobny at Lake Seliger, near Ostashkov.
 The first year he lived in a dugout, then built a hut and a chapel for prayers.
 According to legend, the devil repeatedly sent different calamities against the hermit - fires, even robbers tried to throw his cell in the lake.
 However, Rev. Nil was adamant, overcoming all attacks by prayer and faith.

 Rev. Nil lived on the island a total of 27 years before his death, and he bequeathed to build a monastery on this site, which was later made.
 Nil died in 1555 and was buried on Stolobny.
 In 1594, with the permission of the Patriarch Job, a monastic cloister opened on the island.
 Thus began the history of monastery Nilo - Stolobensky.
 The founder of the monastery was a monk Herman.